orbeon/orbeon-forms-doc/configuration/properties/README.md

 - *standard*, which means they are defined by Orbeon Forms
 - *custom*, which means they are defined by form authors, administrators or integrators

-All standard properties have standard values defined in built-in property files, described below, and can be overridden when needed.
+All standard properties have standard values defined in built-in property files, described in the pages linked above, and can be overridden when needed.

 In general, here is how you deal with properties: